wini00/libary/readme1.txt

-this is a text file
+this is the only text file
 i love git
 because git is free
+android application workspace